5.56 vs. 9mm: Carbine Caliber Conundrum

 Reloading

-Since both cartridges have been around for many decades, they have abundant reloading supplies and materials available.
+Since both cartridges have been around for many decades, abundant reloading supplies and data are available for both.

 Handloading either cartridge will not be a problem.
 This section is also a draw.